Penalties for Illegal Possession of a Firearm in Florida

 - Improper Exhibition of a Firearm occurs when a person displays a firearm in a threatening or careless manner.
 There must have been at least one person present during this display.
 Even if you have a license to carry a concealed weapon, you could be charged with improper exhibition of a firearm.
 The penalties for a conviction of this offense are up to a year in jail, and a fine as large as $1,000.

 - Possession of a Firearm by a Convicted Felon charges are extremely serious.
 If you have a felony conviction you are not allowed to possess a firearm.
 If you violate this dictate, you could be sentenced to up to 15 years in prison, could be placed on probation for up to 15 years, and you could face up to $10,000 in fines.

 The nature of the crime, as well as other factors, will determine the penalties you could face for illegal possession of a firearm.
-In the best-case scenario, the attorney will be able to successfully argue for a charge dismissal, a diversion program, or probation.
+In the best-case scenario, your attorney will be able to successfully argue for a charge dismissal, a diversion program, or probation.
 From a worst-case scenario perspective, you could be sentenced to as many as 15 years in prison.
 Most prosecutors will attempt to save the state time and money by offering a plea bargain—lowering the charges or the penalties in return for a guilty plea.
+A qualified and dedicated Firearm Defense Lawyer fighting for you can either get the case dismissed or fight for the lowest possible offer.
 Only you and your attorney can decide whether you want to accept a plea deal, or you want to take your chances in front of a jury.